GEM-Jay/hexo-sorce-file/README.md

 # hexo-sorce-file

-this repository is hexo blog's file ,author can use this to rebuild his blog
+This repository is hexo blog's file ,author can use this to rebuild his blog

-git commands:
+**Git commands:**

 **First, you should new a empty folder.**